MarcToussaint/20-IROS-ForceBased/README.md

 The repository checks out [rai](https://github.com/MarcToussaint/rai/) (as submodule) and allows you to reproduce the experiments.

-## Bugs
+## Versions

-When going through all examples, the demo code (in branch 19-ICRA-submission) sometimes raises a "timeout to end Thread::main of 'GlfwSpinnerSpi'" issue.
-Perhaps pick only individual examples in main.cpp.
-Also note, that the computed trajectories depend on the random seed.
+The 19-ICRA-submission branch contains the literal verion used to generate the experiments in the paper (and sometimes raises a "timeout to end Thread::main of 'GlfwSpinnerSpi'" when going through all examples).
+The master branch instead uses a newer version of the rai submodule.
+There, the push-with-stick examples converge somewhat worse (one should tune other solver parameters in rai.cfg for these).
+Note that the computed trajectories depend on the random seed!

 ## Quick Start